CORE FASHION DESIGN DIPLOMA PROGRAM

 Jennifer Gagne is a freelance apparel designer and developer working with a variety of brands based in the UK, United States and Canada and specializes in Intimates, Performance Apparel, Outerwear and Swimwear design.
 Over the past 10 years, Jennifer has gathered an array of skills to compliment her apparel design background including project management, logistics, sourcing, product development and sales + marketing.
 Her roster includes Lululemon Athletica and the Lululemon lab, Aritzia, Erin Templeton, Kit + Ace, Urban Outfitters, Naked Underwear, Elita Intimates, Cotton Inc., WGSN and Girlfriend Collective.
 She leads an active lifestyle surfing, skiing, running and motorbiking around Vancouver.

-Instructor of The Cut
+Instructor of Textiles and The Range

-Instructor of The Make
+Instructor of The Make and Gerber

 Stephane de Raucourt, John Fluevog “I have maintained a business relationship with John Casablancas Institute for the past 15 years and continue to rely on their expertise and professionalism from hiring fashion graduates to models.”